oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-31-version-range-in-product-version.md

 >      >=
 >    ```
 >
-> 2. If interpreted as a list of individual words separated by whitespace, the list does not contain any of the following keywords:
+> 2. If interpreted as a list of individual words separated by white space, the list does not contain any of the following keywords:
 >
 >    ```
 >      after